Piano Concerto No. 20 (Mozart): II. Romance

 III.
-Rondo, Allegro assai
+Allegro assai

 The final movement, a rondo, begins with the solo piano rippling upward in the home key before the full orchestra replies with a furious section.
-(This piano "rippling" is known as the Mannheim Rocket and is a string of eighth notes (D-F-A-D-F) followed by a quarter note (A).
+(This piano "rippling" is known as the Mannheim Rocket and is a string of eighth notes (D–F–A–D–F) followed by a quarter note (A)).
 A second melody is touched upon by the piano, where the mood is still dark but strangely restless.
 A contrasting cheerful melody in F major is ushered in not long after, introduced by the orchestra before the solo piano rounds off the lively theme.
 A series of sharp piano chords snaps the bright melody, and then begin passages in D minor for solo piano again, afterwards taken up by full orchestra.
 Several modulations of the second theme (in A minor and G minor) follow.
 Thereafter follows the same format as above, with a momentary pause for introducing the customary cadenza.

 After the cadenza, the mood clears considerably and the piece is now fully sunny in character, as we are now in the parallel key of D major, and the bright happy melody is taken up, this time by the oboes and then winds.
-The solo piano repeats the theme before a full orchestral passage develops the passage, thereby rounding up the concerto with a jubilant finish.
+The solo piano repeats the theme before a full orchestral passage develops the passage, thereby ending the concerto.

 In other media

+The first movement was played in the ballet scene in series 1, episode 8 of the television series Mr. Robot.
+It is a theme in American composer James Hewitt's Medley Overture in D minor-major.

-The 1984 feature film Amadeus makes use of the first movement for a scene where Mozart is stumbling home after an evening with Emanuel Schikaneder during a night of composing the score of his opera The Magic Flute.The second movement (minus the more tumultuous C part of the rondo) plays in the final scene and during the end credits.
+The 1984 feature film Amadeus makes use of the first movement when Mozart is stumbling home after an evening with Emanuel Schikaneder during a night of composing the score of his opera The Magic Flute.
+The second movement (minus the more tumultuous C part of the rondo) plays in the final scene and during the end credits.